- Things to Do

 Every Apollo astronaut who walked on the moon trained in Flagstaff.
 Independence Day is the perfect time to trace their steps with Flagstaff Lunar Legacy Landmarks Maps and Passports available at the Flagstaff Visitor Center (1 East Route 66).
 Your moonwalk will take you to Meteor Crater, USGS Astrogeology Center, Sunset Crater Volcano National Monument, Cinder Lakes and Grand Canyon National Park.
 Collect stamps on your passport for a free Flagstaff Lunar Legacy prize.

-Escape the mundane when you ride like the wind on Harley-Davidson motorcycles along the nostalgic Route 66.
+Escape the mundane when you cruise like the wind with the windows down and sunroof open, take the top-down to enjoy your convertible or ride your motorcycle along the nostalgic Route 66.
 The Mother Road runs right through Historic Downtown Flagstaff, where Peter Fonda and Dennis Hopper rode in scenes from the movie, Easy Rider.
-From here, cruise out to hidden spots and obscure roadside attractions when you rent Harleys at EAGLERIDER Flagstaff.
+From here, cruise out to hidden spots and obscure roadside attractions.
 You’ll capture the spirit and freedom of simpler times on scenic roads–without the big-city traffic.

 All astronauts that walked on the moon trained in Flagstaff .
 Discover Flagstaff